BryanBashamRIT/hcin620-project/index.md

 ## M4: Lo-fi Prototype

-The team created a set of lo-fidelity prototypes for three general student use cases.
+The team created a set of low-fidelity prototypes for three general student use cases.

 [See here for details.](./lo-fi-prototype.md)